David-Kunz/spotlight/README.md

 # Spotlight

-A Neovim plugin to highlight the current identifier under the cursor and scope.
+A Neovim plugin to highlight the current identifier under the cursor.

 ## Installation